Elysia (band): Lion of Judas

-In December of 2007, the band sat down to write their second album, Lion of Judas released through Ferret Records.
+In December 2007, the band sat down to write their second album, Lion of Judas released through Ferret Records.
 They consider their new music to be "a new era for Elysia, so please do not expect the same band."
 They were on a tour with This Is Hell, where it concluded with a trip to Salem, Massachusetts where the new album was recorded with Kurt Ballou for a week.
 They dropped off the tour with Shai Hulud and Full Blown Chaos because of medical issues with Zak.

 Disbanding and re-forming

 After the drop-out of the last tour, there were hints of Elysia's then current state including their MySpace design removed and Zak's blog entries which included Elysia breaking up.
-Members including Zak, Steven, and Garrett looked into working together on a new project but nothing surfaced.
+Members including Zak, Steven, and Garrett looked into working together on a new project, but nothing surfaced.

 Through many sources, it was confirmed the band had reformed.
 Plans fell through with the other members, thus putting to rest of any plans of reformation.
 Zak Vargas would later form black metal outfit VRTRA.
+Elysia, in 2025, would reform to play shows across California.

-Musical style
+Musical style, influences and lyrical themes

 Elysia's lyrics cover a wide range of topics, such as homophobia and failed romantic love.
-The band admits that they sometimes have a hard time accurately portraying the meanings they want to put across, mainly because of "immaturity".
-For example, the lyrical content of "Incinerate" and "Filthy" has had the band criticized.
-They have also been banned from playing at venues because of their lyric's graphic violent content.
+The band admits that they sometimes had a hard time accurately portraying the meanings they wanted to put across, mainly because of "immaturity".
+For example, the lyrical content of "Incinerate" and "Filthy" has led to criticism of the band.
+They have also been banned from playing at venues because of their lyrics’ graphic violent content.
 Their sound has encompassed several facets of hardcore and metal.
-Their early material, to include Masochist, was of the deathcore style.
-Their second and final album, Lion of Judas, was of a style reminiscent of 90s hardcore in its sound; however it continued the band's socially minded lyrical themes, albeit in a more seasoned manner.
+Their early material, to include Masochist, was of the death core style.
+Their second and final album, Lion of Judas, was of a style reminiscent of 90s hardcore in its sound; however, it continued the band's socially minded lyrical themes, albeit in a more seasoned manner.

-The band's first studio album Masochist pulls heavily on metalcore and death metal influence (the two genres that make up deathcore).
-Although with breakdowns inspired directly from 90's hardcore rather than the typical metalcore breakdown.
+The band's first studio album Masochist pulls heavily on Metalcore and death metal influence (the two genres that make up death core).
+Although with breakdowns inspired directly from 90's hardcore rather than the typical metal core breakdown.
 Some of the band's influences include Entombed, Immolation, Dying Fetus, The Acacia Strain, Converge and Pantera.